cognitivelogic/databake-docs/docs/source/quickstart.rst

 Quickstart
 ==========

+(What to accomplish)

 To get started, enter a project name under the 'Create a new project' heading and click 'Let's go'.
 This will enable you to track your projects and change the datasets later.
 Alternatively, you can load a template dataset.

 .. image:: images/quickstart/createproject.png

 Creating a new project will take you through to the main page - where you can define the variables and the insights in your personalised generated dataset.
 Project names on the top left-hand side as a title above the table list.
 Below, you can re-name the table you are about to generate – this is especially relevant if you plan on generating multiple tables in the same project.

+You will also notice that a help icon on the top right of the main body and in various other places throughout the site.
+This will lead to the documentation for that section if you need to gain more insight into the process.
+If the documentation is not able to help you can also send a support ticket through the tab on the right hand side of the page.

 .. image:: images/quickstart/projectscreen.png

 To the right of the project name, you will see four tabs titled 'Columns', 'Insights', 'Preview' and 'Export' respectively.
 These tabs will lead you through the process of generating a dataset using DataBake.
 Selecting the column tab, we will begin by defining the columns of our table.

-You will also notice that a help icon on the top right of the column tab and in various other places throughout the site.
-This will lead to the documentation for that section if you need to gain more insight into the process.
-If the documentation is not able to help you can also send a support ticket through the tab on the right hand side of the page.

 Firstly, define the column variables by clicking the 'Add' button underneath the 'Columns' tab.
 A dialog box will appear and, as you can see, there is a drop down menu containing a range of pre-defined columns arranged by group.
-There is also the option to generate your own customer columns.
+There is also the option to generate your own columns based on a custom specification.

 .. image:: images/quickstart/addcolumn.png